"The big machine behind Marilyn Manson"

 But then Jeordie returned to Marilyn Manson and put the dress back on and all hell broke loose.
 Okay.

-What else is interesting is this facebook post from Jessicka's husband Christian Addams.
-And yes, the rest of the page is the same text that is included on the Marilyn Manson page, why rewrite it if it fits here just fine.
-So Christian states that the reason why they didn't come out with their story about Jeordie is the fact that he left Marilyn Manson.
+What else is interesting is this facebook post from Jessicka's husband Christian Addams. (more on Manson & Jessicka part 2 page a lot of these claims about Manson are FALSE too) So Christian states that the reason why they didn't come out with their story about Jeordie is the fact that he left Marilyn Manson.
 They were satisfied with the situation in the 2000s, just like I stated above:

 So much emphasis on Jeordie leaving the band.
 "I mistakenly thought the split was for good" -Well, if Jeordie was such a horrible predator, why was it an issue ONLY when he played in Marilyn Manson?
 It's like these people forget he did not disappear at all in his time out of the band in 2002-2008.
 It seems they only had an issue with him in that particular band.

 But no problem with Jeordie in Nine Inch Nails, an equally huge band that helped Marilyn Manson get the fame they're in?
 No problem with Jeordie being in A Perfect Circle?
 Goon Moon?
 You didn't address the "vile things he did" because you thought he would never return to Marilyn Manson?
 So the issue never was a "sexual predator getting an audience", it was Jeordie White playing in Marilyn Manson.
 Realize that all these details are added to the story now, because had it been "I thought he left for good" you wouldn't have known at the time that he was going to return to Marilyn Manson.
-And you would be mad about him joining Nine Inch Nails where he gets to play huge shows with a huge band.
+And they would be mad about him joining Nine Inch Nails where he gets to play huge shows with a huge band.
+Or they'd been mad that he auditioned for Metallica, an absolutely huge band compared to Marilyn Manson?

 This is also funny because when I pointed out the friendship between Jessicka and Manson that Jessicka denied later in 2017 as she was attacking Marilyn Manson, Christian was quick to comment with "Jeordie didn't play in Marilyn Manson at the time" as if that were what I was even talking about and not the very obvious lying about this friendship.
 Christian very quickly corrected me, that Jeordie in fact was not a member of MM in 2002-2008.
 But see what he says here?